 The authenticator is responsible for retransmission of EAP-Initiate/ Re-auth-Start messages.
 The authenticator MAY retransmit the message a few times or until it receives an EAP-Initiate/Re-auth message from the peer.
-The authenticator may not know whether the peer supports ERP; in those cases, the peer may be silently dropping the EAP-Initiate/Re-auth-Start packets.
+The authenticator might not know if the peer supports ERP; in those cases, the peer could be silently discarding the EAP-Initiate/Re-auth-Start packets.
 Thus, retransmission of these packets should be kept to a minimum.
 The exact number is up to each lower layer.